chaykris98/tesla-stock-market-prediction/README.md

 This project focuses on analyzing and predicting Tesla's stock price trends using historical market data and machine learning techniques.

+## Objective
+To explore historical Tesla stock data and build predictive models that help understand price movements and trends.

 ## Project Type
 **Collaborative Kaggle Project (3-member team)**